worldline/angular-training/docs/src/routing/README.md

 </ul>
 ```

 For the moment, only the data of the book with id 1 and the data of the author with id 1 is shown.
-Later in this chapter we will see how to exploit the id present in the URL to select the proper data to display.
+Later in this chapter we will see how to extract the id present in the URL to select the proper data to display.
 :::

 **Exercice:** Add navigation in the `BookDetailComponent` to the `AuthorDetailComponent` and vice versa.